hashicorp/terraform-google-nomad-enterprise-hvd/README.md

 1. Update the `terraform.tfvars` file with your custom values, then run `terraform init`, `terraform plan`, and `terraform apply`.

-1. After `terraform apply` completes successfully, connect to the Nomad EC2 instance shell using SSH to monitor the cloud-init logs:
+1. After `terraform apply` completes successfully, connect to the Nomad compute instance shell using SSH to monitor the cloud-init logs:

     **Viewing logs:**